splewis/get5/README.md

 ## Commands

+Generally admin commands will have a ``get5_`` prefix and must be used in console.
+Commands intended for general player usage are created with ``sm_`` prefixes, which means sourcemod automtically registers a ``!`` chat version of the command.
+(For example: sm_ready in console is equivalent to !ready in chat)

+Some client commands are available also for admin usage.
+For example, sm_pause and sm_unpause will force pauses if executed by the server (e.g., through rcon).

 #### Client Commands
 - ``!ready``: marks a client's team as ready to begin
 - ``!unready``: marks a client's team as not-ready